komm.DiscreteMemorylessSource

 shape

 ) –The shape of the output array.
-If
+The default value corresponds to a single symbol.

 Returns: